R2PS: Worst-Case Robust Real-Time Pursuit Strategies under Partial Observability: Conclusion

 \section{Conclusion}

-This paper presents a novel approach to worst-case robust real-time pursuit strategies under partial observability and varying graph structures.
+This paper presents a general approach to worst-case robust real-time pursuit strategies under partial observability and varying graph structures.
 We first theoretically examine a dynamic programming (DP) algorithm and prove that it can unify the solutions to Markov PEGs with either synchronous moves or asynchronous moves.
-Then, we propose a belief preservation mechanism to efficiently abstract evader information from the observation histories of the pursuers under partial observability.
-The belief information is combined with the distance table computed by the DP algorithm to derive observation-based pursuer policies, which demonstrates strong empirical performance against the perfect-information DP evader.
+Then, we propose a belief preservation mechanism to efficiently abstract evader information from the observation histories of the pursuers and thus construct the observation-based pursuer policies.
 Finally, we embed the belief preservation mechanism into the framework of EPG \citep{lu2025equilibrium} to find robust real-time pursuit strategies, fulfilling cross-graph reinforcement learning against the asynchronous-move DP evader under partial observability.
 Experiments show that our observation-based DP pursuers can be used as guidance to facilitate efficient policy exploration during RL training.
 Under unseen real-world graph structures, our cross-graph policy manages to generate real-time pursuit strategies with worst-case robustness, consistently outperforming the PSRO policy directly trained under the test graphs.
 Comparative results also reveal that the pursuers can benefit from belief updates, while the evader benefits from asynchronous moves.

-In this work, the belief preservation mechanism provides an efficient way to handle partial observability.
+In this work, the belief preservation mechanism provides an affordable way to handle partial observability in real time.
 We show that this mechanism can be effectively combined with the existing PEG methods like DP and EPG.
 After adversarial reinforcement learning across graphs, a generalized pursuer policy under belief preservation is eventually derived, leading to the first worst-case robust real-time pursuit strategies under partial observability.
 Hopefully, the current research on PEGs could encourage subsequent works on the broader research topics concerning real-world security.